China is a brilliant country, but there are so many differences in culture and travel when compared to European countries.

 This sounds like a silly thing to say, but for visa purposes and when entering the country you will need to be able to show where you are staying, after that you’re free to hop around.

 There were a few occasions where I found the locals to be more interested in myself, than the historical site we were standing next to.
 People might stare if they’re not used to seeing Westerners, and I was even asked to pose for pictures with a couple of families.
-The key is to just smile and try not to look too uncomfortable!

 Be sure to try the local food